remusa/algorithms-practice/concepts/solid.md

 - **TL;DR**: controls the direction of dependencies in your code, ensuring that it always flows in the direction of more abstract entities.
 - "High level modules should not depend upon low level implementations.
 Both should depend upon abstractions."
-- Abstractions should not depend on lower level details.
+- Abstractions should not depend on lower level details, details should depend on abstractions.
 - Depend in abstractions, not concrete entities.
 - **Benefits**:
   - Abstractions are much more stable entities than concrete classes, by depending on them, we are honoring the principle of *depend on things that change less often than you do*.
 Now, we don't need to worry about the volatile nature of a concrete class, we just care about the interface.